 This feature hides both your IP address and GPS location making it look like you are physically located in the same place as the server location.
 Therefore, no apps can track your whereabouts.
 However, this feature is only available on Android.
 To enable it, you can select the “Override GPS Location” feature under the advanced settings.

+- Whitelister: As the name suggests, Whitelister is a split tunneling feature that allows you to custom-exclude specific apps or websites from connecting via a VPN.
 This feature is great if you prefer securing certain sensitive apps and websites while excluding other apps that you might use for streaming and general browsing.

-Your Privacy and Surfshark in New Zealand ⭐10.0
+Privacy in New Zealand ⭐10.0

 - IP addresses

 This is seriously impressive because Surfshark only collects emails, encrypted passwords, billing information, and order history.
 This is pretty standard and cannot pose a threat to user privacy.
 Surfshark also won the Security Software Company of the Year Award at the 17th Annual 2021 Cybersecurity Global Excellence awards held on June 1st.

 If you don’t know, a warrant canary is basically a small document informing customers of National Security Letters, Gag Orders, and Warrants that the provider has received to date.
 Impressively, Surfshark has not received any subpoena or orders to disclose customer information as of October 2022:

 To make its service more transparent and secure, Surfshark conducted independent audits of its service twice through a German cybersecurity organization called Cure53 in 2018 and 2021.
 In the 2021 audit, the organization extensively checked its server infrastructure and highlighted flaws that were immediately fixed by Surfshark.